waleedalmadhab/search_choices/README.md

       )
 ```
 #### Single dialog editable items
-This example lets the user add and remove items to and from the list of choices.
+This example lets the user add and remove items to and from the list of choices within a dialog.
 One can limit the number of items that can be added (100 here).
 ```dart
     input = TextFormField(
       validator: (value) {